build-trust/ockam-website/src/content/learn/guides/how_to_build_a_vault_implementation.md

 ```

 ## ATECC608A
 The Microchip ATECC608A supports all four of the operations for this building block, but with one caveat.
 The ATECC608A only supports the NIST P-256 curve.
-This means all other devices running the Ockam protocol that wish to talk to this device must support the NIST P-256 curve.
-The Ockam protocol will be able to handle negotiations between devices to ensure communication is done via the right curve, but in order to establish a connection with another device they must both support the same elliptic curve.
+This means all other devices running the same Ockam protocols that wish to talk to this device must support the NIST P-256 curve.
+The protocols will be able to handle negotiations between devices to ensure communication is done via the right curve, but in order to establish a connection with another device they must both support the same elliptic curve.

 One of the most important features of the ATECC608A secure element, and most external secure elements, is the ability to securely generate private keys that can never be retrieved from the device.
 In order to generate a key on the ATECC608A, a random number must first be generated and fed back into the ATECC608A via the nonce load command to ensure randomness of the generated key.
 After the nonce is loaded into the ATECC608A, the key can be generated in the desired slot.
 Currently Vault supports a static and ephemeral key slot.
 After the key has been generated the public key can be retrieved via the get public key function.